 Internal employment regulations, if adopted by the employer, should determine amongst other things the time, place and procedure for remuneration payments.
-The internal policy should be communicated to employees (LC article 13).
+The internal policy should be communicated to employees (LC article 23).

 The employer may deduct from an employee’s remuneration any overpayments or other amounts payable by the employee to the employer, in accordance to the employment contract.
-However, such deductions should not exceed 50 per cent of the remuneration (LC Article 33).
-The employer will pay full compensation to the employee for work-related damage that caused any deterioration to the employee’s health and will cover the subsequent, necessary treatment costs (LC Article 35).
+However, such deductions should not exceed 50 per cent of the remuneration (LC Article 43).
+The employer will pay full compensation to the employee for work-related damage that caused any deterioration to the employee’s health and will cover the subsequent, necessary treatment costs (LC Article 45.6).

+Labour Code amendments of 2020 set a requirement for employers to ensure equal pay for women and men for equal work performed (LC Article 4.4).